jasonwei20/jasonwei20.github.io/_pages/failures.md

 I'm not specifying paper titles because other co-authors might not want their rejections listed.

-My list of successes is much shorter:
+As expected, my list of successes is much shorter:
 * 2020: Got an AI residency offer at Google
 * 2020: PhD offer from USC, Master's offers from CMU, Cambridge, Oxford
 * 2019: First paper accepted to EMNLP
-* 2019: Got an internship offer at Blend
 * 2016: Got in Dartmouth and UChicago
+* 2016: Got Intel STS Finalist
 * 2014: Got an SAT score my parents were OK with